pengstem/EasyChat/README.md

 ### Text Communication Mode

-1. When prompted, enter your Google API key
+1. When prompted, enter your Google API key (or press 'y' if you've set it as an environment variable)
 2. Select option "2" for Text Communication
 3. Choose your preferred Gemini model
 4. Optionally provide a system instruction